-Included in principal is \$678,384 related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.
+Included in principal at June 30, 2012 and 2011 is \$723,774 and 678,384, respectively, related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.

 The net proceeds of the 1999 Refunding Bonds plus additional 1995 series moneys were used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to the refunded bonds.
-As of June 30, 2011, the amount of the refunded bonds outstanding, which were previously eliminated in the financial statements as a result of the refunding, was \$612,618.
+As of June 30, 2012 and 2011, the amount of the refunded bonds outstanding, which were previously eliminated in the financial statements as a result of the refunding, was \$657,873 and \$612,618, respectively.